-Tim displayed his knowledge and expertise as the Chairman of the Columbus Bar Association Workers' Compensation Committee from 1982 to 1983, and served as the Chairman of the Workers' Compensation Section of the Ohio Association for Justice from 1991 to 1993.
+Tim displayed his knowledge and expertise as the Chairman of the Columbus Bar Association Workers' Compensation Committee, and served as the Chairman of the Workers' Compensation Section of the Ohio Association for Justice.
 He also served as President of the Ohio Association for Justice.

 Later, he served Ohio's injured workers and employers as the Commissioner for the Bureau of Workers' Compensation Oversight Commission from 1995 to 2006.
+In addition, he has served on the Unemployment Compensation Review Commission and as a Commissioner on the Court of Claims.

 Tim's passion for workers' compensation has been evident throughout his career.
-Before arriving at the IC, Tim served as an attorney and managing partner at Ward, Kaps, Bainbridge, Maurer & Melvin from 1968 until 2009.
+Before arriving at the IC, Tim served as an attorney and managing partner at Ward, Kaps, Bainbridge, Maurer & Melvin from 1970 until 2009.
 He later served as a partner at the Bainbridge Firm from 2009 until 2013.